Uniform confidence bands for nonparametric errors-in-variables regression: Methodology

+Note that the constructed sample $(\eta_1,\dots,\eta_n) = \left((W^{(1)}_1-W^{(2)}_1)/2,\dots,(W^{(1)}_n-W^{(2)}_n)/2\right)$ behaves as an auxiliary sample of size $m=n$ due to $U \stackrel{d}{=} \eta$.
+In this way, we transform the repeated measurement framework into the auxiliary sample framework, and therefore our proposed method outlined in Sections \ref{sec: deconvolution kernel estimation}--\ref{sec: construction of confidence bands} for the case of an auxiliary sample directly applies to the case of repeated measurements.
+This approach differs from the way in which some of preceding papers use repeated measurements \citep[e.g.,][]{DeHaMe08}.
+One implication of this difference is that we can allow for a different set of assumption from that of \citet{DeHaMe08}.
+First, they require conditions on the relative smoothness of $g$ with respect to the measurement error density, while we do not.
+Second, we only require the conditional distribution of $\U^{(2)}$ given $\U^{(1)}$ to be symmetric, while they require both $\U^{(1)}$ and $\U^{(2)}$ to be symmetrically distributed.

-For this panel data setup, \cite{Sc04} proposes an alternative estimator of $g$ based on Kotlarski's lemma which does not require the symmetry assumption.
+For a repeated measurements setup, \cite{Sc04} proposes an alternative estimator of $g$ based on Kotlarski's lemma which does not require the symmetry assumption.
 The form of Schennach's estimator is more complex than ours, and to the best of our knowledge, there is no existing result on asymptotically valid uniform confidence bands for Schennach's estimator.

 It is worth noting that while Schennach's approach can drop the symmetry assumption, it requires another technical assumption that the characteristic function $\varphi_{X}(t) = \Ep[e^{itX}]$ of $X$ does not vanish on the entire real line $\R$.
 Both \cite{Sc04} and we (and in fact most of papers on deconvolution and EIV regression) assume that the characteristic functions of the error variables do not vanish on $\R$, but our approach does allow $\varphi_{X}$ to take zeros.
-The assumption that $\varphi_{X}$ does not vanish on $\R$ is not innocuous; it is non-trivial to find densities that are compactly supported and have non-vanishing characteristic functions (though these properties are not mutually exclusive; see, e.g., \cite{Sc16}, Footnote 4), and the assumption excludes densities convolved with distributions whose characteristic functions take zeros, and so on.\footnote{For example, convolutions of $k$ uniform densities on $[a,b]$ are piecewise polynomials with degrees $k-1$, and convex combinations of such piecewise polynomials form a rich family of densities, but their characteristic functions take zeros.} So, we believe that Schennach's approach and ours are complementary to each other. \end{example}
+The assumption that $\varphi_{X}$ does not vanish on $\R$ is not innocuous; it is non-trivial to find densities that are compactly supported and have non-vanishing characteristic functions (though these properties are not mutually exclusive; see, e.g., \cite{Sc16}, Footnote 4), and the assumption excludes densities convolved with distributions whose characteristic functions take zeros, and so on (e.g., convolutions of $k$ uniform densities on $[a,b]$ are piecewise polynomials with degrees $k-1$, and convex combinations of such piecewise polynomials form a rich family of densities, but their characteristic functions take zeros).
+So, we believe that Schennach's approach and ours are complementary to each other. \end{example}